family-guy/aiostorage/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-This site contains all code-related documentation for the `aiostorage` Python library.
+This site contains all code-related documentation for the Python library `aiostorage`.

-It is intended for developers working on the project to make writing new code / modifying existing code easier.
+It should help those writing new and / or modifying existing code.

-It can also serve as a sort of API reference for users of the library.
-If you want a more high-level overview or quickstart guide, see here.
+It can also be used as an API reference for users of the library.
+For a more high-level overview or quickstart guide, see here.

 Indices and tables
 ==================